Banking in Australia, 2020 and beyond

 This year 76 recommendations were delivered as an outcome from the Hayne Royal Commission.
 17 were specifically on banking, and 7 on culture and governance.
 APRA and ASIC both were called out during the Royal Commission for not taking harder action against the banks when poor practices and behaviours were uncovered.

-Since, both ASIC and APRA have been given more power, money and people to focus on banking supervision to oversee change to improve sales cultures at banks, governance and accountability.
-Business models will change as a result.
-From recommendations on financial advice and superannuation, the banks have been divesting their groups of these entities to streamline operations and focus on core banking operations in Australia.
+Since, both ASIC and APRA have been given broader power, funding and general resources.
+The sectors regulatory bodies now have a mandate to oversee change to improve sales cultures at banks, governance and accountability.
+Banking models will change as a result.
+Perhaps most significantly are the removal of businesses focused on financial advice and superannuation.
+The increased oversight has seen the banks judge these no longer aligned to their purpose and have been divesting their groups of these entities to streamline operations and focus on core banking operations in Australia.

 Financial stability through strengthening the bank’s capital requirements, has not been the only the focus for APRA.
 There are plenty of other non-credit risks the banks still need to focus on.
 APRA’s corporate plan was released in August which gives insight into their priority focus areas for the coming years.
 This includes transforming governance, culture and improving cyber resilience.
 Late last year, APRA released the final version of Prudential Standard CPS 234 Information security, which provides a clear set of requirements and expectations covering information security, including cyber risk.